Fszta/CrudGen/README.md

    }
 }
 ```
-According to example.json, crud for two tables will be generated : user and city.
+According to example.json, a crud for two tables will be generated : user and city.
-With the previous command, api will start automatically, swagger docs will be accessible at http://0.0.0.0:8080/docs
+With the previous command, the api will start automatically, swagger docs will be accessible at http://0.0.0.0:8080/docs
-You'll find the following page which allows you to try out every endpoints:
+You will find the following page which allows you to try out every endpoints:
 <p align="center">
   <img src="example/open-api.png" title="swagger-ui">
 </p>

 ### Fields description
-* First field: table's name (user & city in example.json)
+* First field: table name (user & city in example.json)
-* key_identifier: name of the sql attribute use to identify sample and request database
+* key_identifier: name of the sql attributes used to identify the sample and request database
-* fields: list of field discribing sql table attributes
+* fields: list of the fields discribing sql table attributes

 In v0.1-alpha, following types options are supported:
 * integer